AI for Customer Service Automation: A 2024 Tool Review

 - Einstein Article Recommendations: AI suggests relevant knowledge articles to agents to help them resolve issues more efficiently.

-Use Case: Salesforce Service Cloud is a powerful option for enterprises that already use other Salesforce products and need a unified customer service solution with robust AI capabilities.
+Use Case: Salesforce Service Cloud is a powerful option for enterprises that already use other Salesforce products and need a unified customer service solution with AI capabilities.

 Ada